Stranger6667/css-inline/bindings/javascript/README.md

 - `keepStyleTags`.
 Specifies whether to keep "style" tags after inlining.
 Default: `false`
 - `keepLinkTags`.
 Specifies whether to keep "link" tags after inlining.
 Default: `false`
 - `keepAtRules`.
 Specifies whether to keep "at-rules" (starting with `@`) after inlining.
 Default: `false`
+- `minifyCss`.
+Specifies whether to remove trailing semicolons and spaces between properties and values.
+Default: `false`
 - `baseUrl`.
 The base URL used to resolve relative URLs.
 If you'd like to load stylesheets from your filesystem, use the `file://` scheme.
 Default: `null`
 - `loadRemoteStylesheets`.
 Specifies whether remote stylesheets should be loaded.
 Default: `true`
 - `cache`.
 Specifies caching options for external stylesheets (for example, `{size: 5}`).
 Default: `null`